cthiel/cardboard/README.md

 # CardBoard

-A simple card grouping application with a little bit of collaboration, based on Rails 3.1.0.rc5
+A simple web-based card grouping application with a bit of collaboration, based on Rails 3.1.0.rc5

 It's designed to be flexible!
 Use it for organizing tasks,